 Discovering new things lights me up—mostly if they’re about the experience of being human, and of being in relationship.
 As I enter the second half of life, I’m committed to living in contribution, and in authentic connection with my family, friends, and community.
 This is what’s brought me to the field of counseling.
 Seems to me that most of us just want to be part of something where we feel safe and appreciated.
 Often easier said than done, I like to think I can support some folks in creating that for themselves.

 Currently, I work in the Marketing & Communications Department at FLC.
-I run in the woods as much as I can, eat good food with my partner, build living room forts with her daughter, and snuggle with our dogs and cats, usually with a novel in hand and a cup of coffee nearby.
+I run or walk in the woods as much as I can, cook and eat good food, and find myself happier when I'm being creative or surrounded with good company.

 One day when I was sixteen, struggling with various mental health diagnoses, I had a thought.
 I was on a bus watching trees dance in the breeze when I realized: "There’s beauty here despite my suffering."
 In that moment, I knew my life had a purpose-- To find the beauty in even the darkest, most isolating moments-- And to help others do the same.
 I am a second-year intern at the FLC Counseling Center and in my final year of graduate school at Adams State University for Clinical Mental Health Counseling.
 In my spare time, I volunteer as a crisis counselor for the Crisis Text Line and as a victim’s advocate for Colorado’s Human Trafficking Hotline.